michaelchoie/Deep_Learning/11. generate_tv_script/README.md

 Using an RNN rather than a feedforward network allows us to train our model on the _sequence_ of words in the data, which in theory should allow us to generate a more coherent sequence of words.

 __Word2Vec:__ <br />
 We first prepare our data by passing it into an embedding layer.
-By using this layer, we can bypass performing unnecessary matrix multiplication calculations. <br />
+By using this layer, we can bypass performing unnecessary matrix multiplication calculations.

-The dimensionality of the input layer must reflect all possible words in the dataset, and yet, we process one word at a time, and only one element will equal 1 while all others will equal zero. <br /> Performing matrix multiplication on this input layer would be a huge waste of computational time as most of the products will equal zero.
-Instead, what we can do is create an embedding lookup table that has a dimensionality of (# of unique words, # of hidden units). <br />
+The dimensionality of the input layer must reflect all possible words in the dataset, and yet, we process one word at a time, and only one element will equal 1 while all others will equal zero.

+Performing matrix multiplication on this input layer would be a huge waste of computational time as most of the products will equal zero.
+Instead, what we can do is create an embedding lookup table that has a dimensionality of (# of unique words, # of hidden units).

 We assign words to a row index in this lookup table, and the row in this table will reflect the vector that contains the word's hidden unit weights.

 __LSTM:__ <br />
-LSTM (Long-Short Term Memory) cells are a specific type of memory unit that allow an RNN to retain information on previous words while avoiding the vanishing gradients. <br />
+LSTM (Long-Short Term Memory) cells are a specific type of memory unit that allow an RNN to retain information on previous words while avoiding the vanishing gradients.

 LSTM cells have the ability to remove or add information to the cell state, carefully regulated by structures called gates.
 There are 3 types:

 1. Forget gate: decide what information to throw away for new cell state
 2. Update gate: decide what new information to store in the new cell state
-3. Output gate: output a filtered version of the cell state LSTM's eliminate the activation function for the hidden state - we simply take the gradient of the identity function, which is 1.
+3. Output gate: output a filtered version of the cell state

+LSTM's eliminate the activation function for the hidden state - we simply take the gradient of the identity function, which is 1.
 As a result, backpropogation would not result in smaller and smaller gradients as we look back further in time.

 __Output:__ <br />